Ostrobothnia Chamber of Commerce

 The Ostrobothnia Chamber of Commerce (Pohjanmaan kauppakamari; Österbottens handelskammare) is a business organization and one of the 19 regional Chambers of Commerce in Finland.
-It represents over 1000 companies from variety of fields including trade, services, construction and private services in the Ostrobothnia and Central Ostrobothnia regions in Finland.
+It represents over 1000 companies from a variety of fields including trade, services, construction and private services in the Ostrobothnia and Central Ostrobothnia regions in Finland.
 The organization is headed by CEO Paula Erkkilä who succeeded Juha Häkkinen on 1st October, 2021.

 In 2017, it was awarded the Chamber of Commerce of the year in Finland.

 History

 The Ostrobothnia Chamber of Commerce is one of the oldest and largest Chambers of Commerce in Finland established in 1917.
 It was the 4th Chamber of Commerce from the nineteen Finland Chambers of Commerce established.

 Key activities

 The Chamber builds a strong network among members as well as manage their interests.
 These key activities evolves around enhancing the positive direct network effects in serving their customers and adding value.
 Ostrobothnia Chamber of Commerce also delivers qualification in the field of business.

 The Chamber's range of business services include: